Code-Institute-Submissions/ci_milestone2/README.md

 ![Favicon](https://github.com/stefcruz/ci_milestone2/blob/master/assets/readme/features/favicon.png)

 #### Main section

-The search box with checkbox allow the user to perform a search, which can be based off ingredient or name of the dish.
+The search box allow the user to perform a search, which can be based off an ingredient or name of the dish.
 If one or more checkboxes are ticked, the inner text of the ticked checkbox is passed as a parameter to the API URL and this will filter the search.

 ![Main section](https://github.com/stefcruz/ci_milestone2/blob/master/assets/readme/features/main-section.png)